Joe Baksi: Becoming a contender

 In his next fight, Baksi defeated Finnish boxer Gunnar Baerlund (GeeBee) and then scheduled a fight with his former sparring partner Lee Oma on January 28, 1945.
 Oma, unknown six months previously, gained fame by putting up a spirited fight against Mauriello in September.
 Oma lost that fight but earned a rematch in December, which he won.
 Still, Baksi was a 1-3 favorite to beat Oma.
 He had a 25-pound advantage over Oma, and corresponding advantages in height, reach, and punching power.
-But he lacked mental alertness that night, having suffered a cold over the last several days before the fight.
-He made a late comeback in the fight, but lost the fight by a unanimous decision.
+But came in shaking off a cold and wasn't sharp.
+He made a late comeback in the fight, but lost by a unanimous decision.

 Baksi went on to win a unanimous decision against Lou Nova on March 30, flooring Nova in the fourth round with a left hook to the ribs that kept Nova down for a count of nine.
-Baksi was now the second ranked (wartime) heavyweight.
-He scored easy decisions against Lee Dixie Oliver and Larry Lane, and then fought a thirty-one-year-old Jersey Joe Walcott.
+Baksi became the second ranked (wartime) heavyweight.
+He scored easy decisions against Lee Dixie Oliver and Larry Lane, and then fought a thirty-one-year-old Jersey Joe Walcott, six years shy of Walcott winning the combined heavyweight championship.
 Walcott had lost earlier bouts with world-class professionals, and was an underdog against Baksi.
-But Walcott won, scoring 6-3-1 on the single referees scorecard.
+But Walcott won, scoring 6-3-1 on the single referee's scorecard.
 Walcott's dancing and dodging allowed him to escape Baksi's reach, and he was able to get in enough hooks to make Baksi groggy.
 Baksi lost his next fight with Jimmy Bell (a split decision in which Baksi was penalized two rounds for a low blow), but then racked up four easy wins before traveling to Europe.